-San Jose del Cabo, found on Mexico’s southern Baja California Peninsula, is a haven for tourists looking for quiet serenity, as opposed to its bustling, party-centric neighbour Cabo San Lucas.
+San Jose del Cabo, found on Mexico’s southern Baja California Peninsula, is a haven for tourists looking for quiet serenity, as opposed to its bustling, party-centric neighbor Cabo San Lucas.

 The beaches are picturesque and perfectly groomed, and many visitors prefer to stay on the private beach areas that belong to their respective resorts.
 A popular public beach is nearby Playa del Amor, or Lover’s Beach.
 There you will find the world famous rock formations of El Arco (in English, “The Arch”, which separates the Sea of Cortez from the Pacific Ocean.
 Perhaps if the tide is just right you could take a walk through the arch, and within a few steps, cross from one ocean to another.